ashrafsusts19/python-stuff/Dictionary-Builder/V1.0/readme.txt

 Added Features
--The primary meaning method only worked with default "Language 1", now "Language 2" also has fixed primary meaning -List of words ("Language 1") and meanings ("Language 2") can be now seen
+-The primary meaning method only worked with default "Language 1", now "Language 2" also has fixed primary meaning -List of words language 1 and meanings language 2 can be now seen

+Features planned to install
+-Delete or modify word meanings
+-Translate strings or documents
+-To be able to change the Primary meaning for both language 1 and language 2 -To be able to view word lists of language 1 and their meanings in language 2